mario1084/blog/_posts/2025-09-10-fin_bigquery.md

 ![](https://github.com/Wario84/blog/raw/main/assets/imgs/google_cli_3.png?raw=true)<!-- -->

-Make sure the authentification is correct:
+Make sure the authentication is correct:

 ![](https://github.com/Wario84/blog/raw/main/assets/imgs/google_cli_4.png?raw=true)<!-- -->

 ### 2.2) Creating a Project in Gcloud Power-Shell

-After accepting the terms, we can go back to to the Power-Shell and create a new project (Option 3), give a name to the project, I am calling my project `finance-bigq-demo-2025-mgs`.
-I there is a problem, for instance, non-compatible project id name, you can run , to create the project.
+After accepting the terms, we can go back to the PowerShell and create a new project (Option 3), give a name to the project, I am calling my project `finance-bigq-demo-2025-mgs`.
+If there is a problem, For instance, a non-compatible project ID name, you can run, to create the project.

 ### 2.3) Authentification and Enabling Big Data Services

-After the project it is create, the can proceed to authenticate the user name in the Gcloud, this is done one time and credentials are stored locall y- `gcloud auth application-default login`.
+After the project is created, they can proceed to authenticate the user name in the Gcloud, this is done one time and credentials are stored locally- `gcloud auth application-default login`.
 After running this command, your default browser will open, and just sign in with your Google Credentials.
-Then a final step is enabling the services we will use for this project, namely, `finance-bigq-demo-2025-mgs` and `finance-bigq-demo-2025-mgs` with this command:
+Then, a final step is enabling the services we will use for this project, namely, `finance-bigq-demo-2025-mgs` and `finance-bigq-demo-2025-mgs` with this command:
 `finance-bigq-demo-2025-mgs`

 ### 2.4) Sanity Checks

-Before continue it is useful to perform some sanity check commands to verify everything is working in good order.
+Before continuing, it is useful to perform some sanity check commands to verify everything is working in good order.
 I recommend `gcloud config list`, for showing the active project, followed by `gcloud services list --enabled` that verifies that the BigQuery API services are enabled.
-An additional step is verify that your account is set up as the active account, which you can do with `gcloud auth list`.
+An additional step is to verify that your account is set up as the active account, which you can do with `gcloud auth list`.
-After running this last command you should be able to see your account marked with `*`.
+After running this last command, you should be able to see your account marked with `*`.

 ![](https://github.com/Wario84/blog/raw/main/assets/imgs/google_cli_5.png?raw=true)<!-- -->